Out of the Past: Reception and legacy

-Decades later, in his 2004 assessment of the film for the Chicago Sun-Times, critic Roger Ebert noted:With regard to the production's stylish and moody cinematography, Ebert also dubbed the film "The greatest cigarette-smoking movie of all time":
+Decades later, in his 2004 assessment of the film for the Chicago Sun-Times, critic Roger Ebert noted:

+With regard to the production's stylish and moody cinematography, Ebert also dubbed the film "The greatest cigarette-smoking movie of all time":

+Pauline Kael wrote, "A thin but well-shot suspense melodrama ...
+It's empty trash, but you do keep watching it."
+Leslie Halliwell gave it two of four stars, stating: "Moody film noir with Hollywood imitating French models; plenty of snarling and a death-strewn climax."
+Eddie Muller lauded the film: "Mainwaring's serpentine story is all about mood and movement, dreamily winding its way through various locations, shifting rhythms, seducing the audience toward the black hole at its heart.
+It nailed the bull's-eye and its reverberations linger after repeated viewings: guilt, duplicity, self-deception, and the lonely hero's need to push it to the bitter end, tempting fate once too often."

 The film holds a score of 93% on review aggregation website Rotten Tomatoes, with an average rating of 9/10, based on 40 reviews.

 Adaptations

 Out of the Past was remade as Against All Odds (1984) with Rachel Ward in the Greer role, Jeff Bridges filling in for Mitchum, and James Woods as a variation of Kirk Douglas' villain, with Jane Greer as the mother of her original character in Out of the Past and Richard Widmark in a supporting role.

+On November 14, 1987, Mitchum guest hosted Saturday Night Live.
+Greer made a surprise appearance in a gag sequel called "Out of Gas," in which their characters met again 40 years later at a filling station.

+Has been shown on the Turner Classic Movies show Noir Alley with Eddie Muller.